Travel U.S. Cities

 Check out our awesome 3-day Chicago itinerary that is perfect for visiting Chicago with kids.

-Our must-do recommendations include:
+Our must-do recommendations in Chicago, IL include:

 Read on for our list of bucket list family trips that is perfect for families - from top US family travel blog, Travel With A Plan!